-These gluten-free muesli rusks are easy and delicious to make and the bonus is they are gluten-free and low in sugar.
+These muesli rusks are easy and delicious to make and the bonus is they are gluten-free and low in sugar.
 You could also replace the sugar with erythritol.
 They are also the most popular recipe on my blog.
 South Africans and people with links to South Africa are making them all over the world!!

 What are rusks?

-I have tested many rusks recipes, reducing sugar, making them vegan.
-Adding various gluten-free flour blends but they have ended up rock hard or a crumbly mess.
+I have tested many rusks recipes, reducing sugar, and making them vegan.
+Adding various gluten-free flour blends has ended up rock hard or a crumbly mess.

 So developing these ‘Healthier’ gluten-free rusks had me feeling like I won the rusk Lotto.
 My sister had a baby three weeks ago and I made a batch for them and got the thumbs up.
 Next time I will double up the recipe because it did not last long at all.

 You can get creative by adding different nuts and seeds.
 I added cranberries instead of raisins and often find that raisins swell up and burn when baked so I actually prefer currants.
-Other replacements could also be dessicated coconut, poppy, sesame and even hemp seeds.
+Other replacements could also be desiccated coconut, poppy, sesame, and even hemp seeds.

 Working with Gluten-free flours are a tricky balance and to make life easier try to use a Gluten-free self-raising flour blend where the work has been done for you.
 This is a delicious rusk recipe with reduced sugar content and a good crumb texture.